 Marouen Ben Guebila

-Instructor of Medicine, Dana-Farber Cancer Institute
+Instructor in Medicine, Dana-Farber Cancer Institute

 My research is at the interface of genomics, machine learning, and network biology.
 I often combine tools from these disciplines to address fundamental questions about the functioning of biological systems.
 I develop open-source, parallel software that leverages high-dimensional biological data to model regulatory genomics, small molecule dynamics, and metabolism in time and space.